-It is a fact that 2 to 6% of children suffer from casein allergies during their first year of life.
-If your child has a casein allergy, it’s essential to be careful about the foods they eat.
+Did you know 2 to 6% of children suffer from casein allergies during their first year of life?
+If your child has a casein or milk allergy, we can help.

 What Is Casein?

 Casein is a type of protein found in milk and cheese.
-It’s also the main ingredient in most dairy-based products, which is why people with casein allergies need to be careful when it comes to what they eat.
+It is also the main ingredient in most dairy-based products and at the root of many milk allergies.

 Casein causes an immune system reaction when it’s ingested, and this can lead to a number of different symptoms.
 These symptoms can range from mild (such as an upset stomach) to severe (such as anaphylactic shock).